Methanocaldococcus jannaschii: Biology and biochemistry

 Methanocaldococcus jannaschii is a thermophilic methanogen, meaning it grows by making methane as a metabolic byproduct.
 It is only capable of growth on carbon dioxide and hydrogen as primary energy sources, unlike many other methanococci (such as Methanococcus maripaludis) which can also use formate as a primary energy source.
 The genome includes many hydrogenases, such as a 5,10-methenyltetrahydromethanopterin hydrogenase, a ferredoxin hydrogenase (eha), and a coenzyme F420 hydrogenase.

 Proteomic studies showed that M. jannaschii contains a large number of inteins: 19 were discovered by one study.

 Many novel metabolic pathways have been worked out in M. jannaschii, including the pathways for synthesis of many methanogenic cofactors, riboflavin, and novel amino acid synthesis pathways.
 Many information processing pathways have also been studied in this organism, such as an archaeal-specific DNA polymerase family.
 Information about single-pass transmembrane proteins from M. jannaschii was compiled in Membranome database.

+Relevance and Research

+Due to the amount of information that was gained from sequencing, several research interests have developed.
+One area of interest is the hyperthermophilic enzymes that Methanococcus jannaschii produces in hopes of understanding enzyme evolution or even enzyme catalytic mechanisms.
+Research on mutagenesis has focused on seeing if these enzymes, which are typically optimal at high temperatures, can be just as active in low temperatures.
+M. jannaschii has been a model system for in vivo genetic studies.
+Since M. jannaschii is an extremophile several astrobiology research projects have begun looking into methane producing bacteria.